 Understanding soils A number of factsheets can be downloaded from this page.
 Queensland Dept Environment & Resource Management

 Soil health for vegetable production in Australia This soil science manual, which should be of interest to serious gardeners and students of horticulture as well as farmers, can be downloaded in PDF formfrom this page.
 Department of Employment, Economic Development and Innovation

+What is Soil?
 Basic overview.
 Department of Primary Industries Victoria

 Soils (General) State of Victoria, Department of Primary Industries, Victoria